lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/credit_notes.md

 ### Full refund and new draft invoice

-When selecting the Full refund and new draft invoice option, Odoo creates a credit note, automatically validates it, reconciles it with the related invoice, and opens a new draft invoice prefilled with the same details from the original invoice.
+When selecting the **Full refund and new draft invoice** option, Konvergo ERP creates a credit note, automatically validates it, reconciles it with the related invoice, and opens a new draft invoice prefilled with the same details from the original invoice.